ArthurClemens/polythene/textfield/textfield.md

 * To validate immediately, use option `validateAtStart`
 * To validate on key press before "onblur", use option `validateOnInput`
+* To reset all error messages when the field is cleared, use option `validateResetOnClear`

 ### Custom validation